Suakin

 Suakin or Sawakin (سواكن, Beja: Oosook) is a port city in northeastern Sudan, on the west coast of the Red Sea.
 It was formerly the region's chief port, but is now secondary to Port Sudan, about 30 mi north.

 Suakin used to be considered the height of medieval luxury on the Red Sea, but the old city built of coral is now in ruins.
-In 1983, the adjacent historic mainland town, known as the Geyf, had a population of 18,030 and the 2009 estimate is 43,337.
+In 1983, the adjacent historic mainland town, known as the Geyf, had a population of 18,030 and the 2009 population was estimated at 43,337.
 Ferries run daily from Suakin to Jeddah in Saudi Arabia.

 Etymology

 The Beja name for Suakin is Oosook.
 This is possibly from the Arabic word suq, meaning market.
 In Beja, the locative case for this is isukib, whence Suakin might have derived.
 The spelling on Admiralty charts in the late 19th century was "Sauakin", but in the popular press "Suakim" was predominant.